 There are only two exemptions.
 The "communication exemption" covers technologies essential for transmitting a communication.
 The "strictly necessary exemption" covers technologies essential for providing a service the user explicitly requested.

-Cookieless Analytics Bypasses PECR
+Cookieless analytics bypasses PECR

-Since OpenPanel's tracking is cookieless, the PECR consent requirement simply doesn't apply to basic analytics.
+Since OpenPanel's tracking is cookieless, the PECR consent requirement doesn't apply to basic analytics.
 You're not storing anything on the user's device, so there's nothing to consent to.

 The data flow is completely different from traditional analytics.